 The benefits of meditation include lower stress, lower cost, and faster time period than involving multiple lawyers and court proceedings.

 If you work with a mediator who is not also a family lawyer, you may want to or need to also hire an attorney to review and file the papers.
 Some affordable online divorce services can work well in this situation.
-CompleteCase will review your settlement agreement and file it for you, costs a flat $299.
+CompleteCase provides all the necessary divorce papers, and provides detailed directions for how to file your divorce papers in your state for a flat fee of $299.

 Mediation is a good choice for couples who: